STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 Performance counters
 ====================

-Performance Counters in |hpx| are used to provide information as to how well the runtime system or an application is performing.
-The counter data can help determine system bottlenecks and fine-tune system and application performance.
+Performance counters in |hpx| are used to provide information as to how well the runtime system or an application is performing.
+The counter data can help determine system bottlenecks, and fine-tune system and application performance.
-The |hpx| runtime system, its networking, and other layers provide counter data that an application can consume to provide users with information of how well the application is performing.
+The |hpx| runtime system, its networking, and other layers provide counter data that an application can consume to provide users with information about how well the application is performing.

 Applications can also use counter data to determine how much system resources to consume.
 For example, an application that transfers data over the network could